-Gatwick Airport (LGW) is the second largest and most transited airport in London, with over 31 million passengers in 2010.
+Gatwick Airport (LGW) is the second largest and most transited airport in London, with over 46 million passengers every year.
 The airport has two terminals, with 90 different airlines, and over 200 destinations.

 There are different options to get from Gatwick to London, including trains and buses: